Karenod9/Karenod.github.io/README.md

 As part of Web Design & Client Side Scripting module at NCI, I completed the following project.

-# You have been contracted to design the order page for a pizza companies new website.
+# Order page for a pizza companies new website.
 When ordering online, the customer should provide:

 Username and password (password must be 7 characters in length)